SwissGov-RSD: A Human-annotated, Cross-lingual Benchmark for Token-level Recognition of Semantic Differences Between Related Documents: Experimental Setup

 \subsection{LLMs}

-We evaluate open-weights models of two sizes, Llama-3.1-8B-Instruct and its 405B equivalent~\citep{grattafiori2024llama3herdmodels}, as well as two commercial models, GPT-4o-mini and GPT-4o~\citep{openai2024gpt4ocard}.
-Additionally, we evaluated two models that generate reasoning passages before predicting the final response: the open-weight DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} and the commercial o3-mini~\citep{openai2025competitiveprogramminglargereasoning}, for which we set the reasoning effort to ``low''.
+We evaluate open-weight models of two sizes, Llama-3.1-8B-Instruct and its 405B equivalent~\citep{grattafiori2024llama3herdmodels}, as well as two closed-source commercial models, GPT-4o-mini and GPT-4o~\citep{openai2024gpt4ocard}.
+Additionally, we evaluate two models that generate reasoning tokens before predicting the final response: the open-weight DeepSeek-R1~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability} and the closed-source commercial o3-mini~\citep{openai2025competitiveprogramminglargereasoning}, for which we set the reasoning effort to ``low''.

-For Llama, we generate responses using greedy decoding, while for GPT, we use the default settings of the API (i.e., sampling without temperature scaling), and enforce valid JSON output.
+For Llama, we generate responses using greedy decoding, while for GPT, we use the default settings of the API (i.e., sampling without temperature scaling) and enforce valid JSON output.

-For fine-tuning Llama 8B, we train LoRA~\citep{hu2021loralowrankadaptationlarge} as implemented in the PEFT library\footnote{\href{https://github.com/huggingface/peft}{https://github.com/huggingface/peft}} with a rank or $r = 32$ and a scaling factor of $\alpha = 16$, and we use 4-bit quantization during training~\citep{Dettmers2023-hs}.
+For fine-tuning Llama 8B, we train LoRA~\citep{hu2021loralowrankadaptationlarge} as implemented in the PEFT library\footnote{\href{https://github.com/huggingface/peft}{https://github.com/huggingface/peft}} with a rank of $r = 32$ and a scaling factor of $\alpha = 16$, and we use 4-bit quantization during training~\citep{Dettmers2023-hs}.
 We fine-tune the model with a batch size of 16 and a learning rate of $2 \times 10^{-4}$ for 10 epochs, with early stopping on the validation set.

 To fine-tune GPT-4o-mini, we use the default settings recommended by OpenAI (3 epochs, batch size 1, lr multiplier 1.8).